Looking for a list of the most famous landmarks in Spain?

 You might be shocked to find out that the entire area was underwater just half a century ago due to a terrible flood in 1957.
 Still, you’re sure to be nothing short of amazed when you venture to the City of Arts and Sciences, originally opened in 1998.

 Another notable landmark in Spain, the Santiago de Compostela Cathedral is famous for holding the tomb of Saint James and, therefore, one of the only three known resting places for any of Jesus Christ’s 12 apostles.
 Once the body of Saint James was discovered in the 11th century in Galicia to Spain’s northwest, the Spanish monarchy commissioned the erection of the cathedral in honor of the martyr, who would eventually become Spain’s patron saint.

 Its construction was completed in 1211 in a Romanesque style, but Gothic and Baroque touches were later added, culminating in 246-feet-tall work of wonder for the Middle Ages.

-Since then, thousands of travelers every year journey dozens of kilometers on foot to see his remains in a pilgrimage known as Saint James’ Way, leading right to one of the most gorgeous Spanish Roman Catholic cathedrals smackdab in the heart of Galicia.
-The church is normally free to visit, so drop in and pay your respects as you check out the elegant interior decor.
+Since then, thousands of travellers every year journey dozens of kilometres on foot to see his remains in a pilgrimage known as Saint James’ Way, leading right to one of the most gorgeous Spanish Roman Catholic cathedrals smackdab in the heart of Galicia.
+The church is normally free to visit, so drop in and pay your respects as you check out the elegant interior décor.